Influence The Audience

 You could try waving bank notes at them but there may be a better way than bribery!

-Whatever your purpose, before you can influence the audience, you have to connect with them; to develop a rapport with them.
+Whatever your purpose, before you can influence the audience, you must connect with them, develop a rapport with them and persuade them as to your expertise.
 Then your listeners will be much more receptive to your ideas.

 So how do you make that magical connection?

-Here’s the secret.
+Here’s the secret …

-Presenters often ask the audience questions to try to involve them, as much as to extract information.
+You could ask questions to try to involve the audience as much as to extract information.
 But often people are reluctant to respond, particularly in a large gathering.
+So try asking a simple question where you think most people would answer ‘yes’.

 An example might be, “Who is nervous when speaking to an audience?”